FPGA-Computer/STM8-LCDUSB/readme.md

 - The PCB is a general purpose single sided PCB.
 Serial port, I2C are broken out to headers, pads for tiny crystal and load capacitors available for oscillator.
 The buttons are also used as jumpers for Gnd.
 Install 2 jumpers under buttons S1 and S2 if they are not used.
 LCD mounting holes and pinouts are for common 1602A from China.

-- Not sure if the buttons (S1 & S3) are working correctly.
-LCD2USB.dll for LCD Smarties does not seem to access them directly.
-I don't know LCD Smarties enough.
-The AVR firmware doesn't debunce them.

 Note:

 The USB stack calibrates the HSI clock while connected to the PC.
 The calibration is store in EEPROM.
 It can take a couple of minutes the first time before it functions correctly.